9 Irresistibly Good Kimchi Fried Rice Balls You’ll Love

 🧀 By Filling: Flavorful Centers for Every Preference

-Kimchi rice balls are endlessly adaptable.
+Kimchi fried rice balls are endlessly adaptable, which makes them perfect for experimentation.
 Here are a few filling ideas to inspire your next batch:

-• Cheesy Center: Insert a cube of mozzarella or cream cheese into the center of each ball before breading.
-It creates an indulgent, gooey core once fried.
+• Cheesy Center: Add a cube of mozzarella or cream cheese into the middle before breading.
+The result is a gooey, indulgent core once fried.

-• Vegan Version: Swap dairy cheese for vegan mozzarella and use an egg replacer like flax eggs or aquafaba.
-Opt for air frying or baking to reduce oil usage.
+• Vegan Version: Use vegan mozzarella and a plant-based egg replacer like flax eggs or aquafaba.
+Opt for air frying or baking to reduce oil content while keeping the outer crunch.

 🌾 By Coating: Crunch That Counts

-• Crushed Seaweed: Add crushed roasted seaweed (gim or nori) to the breadcrumb coating for an umami punch and a unique green speckled crust.
+• Crushed Seaweed: Mix crushed roasted seaweed (gim or nori) into the breadcrumbs for a salty, umami-laced crust with a unique speckled look.

-• Sesame Panko: Mix sesame seeds into your panko crumbs for a nutty, toasty crunch.
+• Sesame Panko: Add sesame seeds to your panko mix for a nutty, extra-toasty layer.

 🌀 Pro Tips for Switching It Up

-• Use black rice or purple rice for dramatic color contrast and extra fiber.
+• Use black or purple rice for contrast and fiber.

-• Try risotto-style rice with parmesan to create Korean-Italian fusion “kimchi arancini.”
+• Try risotto-style rice with parmesan for Korean-Italian kimchi arancini.

 Short-grain or medium-grain rice, such as sushi rice or Calrose, is ideal.
 These varieties are stickier and help the rice balls hold their shape without falling apart.